6 implications for selecting and managing today's and tomorrow's marketing technology

 When I discuss it with marketers when speaking or training, it certainly has a big impact, not always in a good way...
-It prompts that "OMG how do I cope fear" amongst marketers and business owners due to its complexity, so we have useful new infographic from the team at Smart Insights which looks at marketing tools across the RACE framework:
+It prompts that "OMG how do I cope?" fear amongst marketers and business owners due to its complexity.
+But, for me, it shows the opportunity of the many tools we have available to deliver more relevant, more personalised communications today.
+It's inspired the Smart Insights team to create our own Martech infographic which includes both insight and operational tools across our RACE planning framework.
+We also have another post looking at auditing the Martech stack which includes another Scott Brinker framework - the 6C categories of Marctech.

 Our 'Essential Digital Marketing Tools' infographic aims to show the choice in martech today in a different way since it differs from Scott Brinker's awesome infographic in that it is:

-So, watch this space!
-In the meantime, you will be wanting to see the latest version, DRUMROLL, here it is...
+So, that's our tool, but you will be wanting to see the latest version, with 5000 different tools, DRUMROLL, here it is...

-You can click to expand - if you want the hi-res 30Mb version, see Scott's post: Marketing Technology Landscape (2016).
+If you want the hi-res 30Mb version, see Scott's post: Marketing Technology Landscape (2017).

 It's great Scott has the passion to update this each year given the speed at which technology changes.
 You can see the work involved from the number of new tools he has added each year: